Contents

 - Summative assessments help to monitor achievement and progress over time.

-- There is a clear tracking system that enables the progress of all pupils to be tracked from their starting points, no matter what stage they are working at.
+- There is a clear tracking system that enables the progress of all children to be tracked from their starting points, no matter what stage they are working at.

 How?
 Classroom